Driving Lessons in Cambridge

 Immediately after your theory test, you'll watch a series of 14 video clips, each showing potential hazards involving road conditions, pedestrians or road users.There are 15 hazards to identify and you can score up to 5 points on each one, depending on how quickly you identify them.
 You need to score 44 out of 75 to pass.

 You must pass both the theory and hazard perception parts of the test at the same time get an overall pass.
 You will receive the results as soon as you have finished your test and if successful you will receive your certificate to show you have passed, this will enable you to book you practical test.

 Then comes the practical test

 In your practical test, you have 40 minutes to demonstrate everything you have learned in your driving lessons.
 You need to show you can drive competently and safely in all kinds of driving situations.
-As of October 4th 2010 You'll be asked to do just one of the four reversing manoeuvre you've practised, and possibly make an emergency stop.
+As of October 4th 2010 You'll be asked to do just one of the four reversing maneuvers you've practiced, and possibly make an emergency stop.
 You'll also answer two vehicle safety check questions, one 'show me' and one 'tell me'.
 View the full list of questions here To pass, you will have to complete the test with no serious/dangerous faults, and you must have 15 or fewer minor errors.
 Be prepared The current Cambridge average practical pass rate is 51%, so it makes sense to be as prepared as possible.
 The main reason for failing is being under prepared so only take the test when you are ready.

 As from the 4/10/2010 the test is changing, It's not becoming any harder!
-In many ways it becoming easier as you will only need to do one of the manoeuvres.
+In many ways it becoming easier as you will only need to do one of the maneuvers.
 To find out more watch the video below.